Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 // should return 6
 ```

-**Note:** You are not expected to handle delimeters where the delimeter is at the start and or end of the list of integers.
+**Note:** You are not expected to handle delimiters where the delimiter is at the start and or end of the list of integers.
 Example:

 ```
 // These are considered invalid